robertsweetman/module_3/mdbook/src/3_digital_and_data_network_security_proposal.md

 ### Remove the PostgreSQL database

-The database holds whereabouts our eTender record is in the pipeline and could be used for for ML model retraining but we could also decide it's not needed.
+The database holds whereabouts our eTender record is in the pipeline and could be used for ML model retraining but we could also decide it's not needed.

 We get logging from the Lambda functions themselves and could instead look at the SQS queue outputs to understand whether something was processed successfully or not.